 MCDHS – Preventive Services

 The Monroe County Department of Human Services has contracts with various community agencies to provide specialized services to families in order to prevent the need for foster care placement, and to decrease incidences of indicated Child Protective cases.
-In 2014, the Department provided preventive services to 1,548 families.

 Families whose children are at risk of foster care placement are eligible for preventive services.
 Services must be aimed at preserving family functioning so that foster care can be avoided.
 Preventive Services can be Court Ordered or can be initiated when at least ONE of the following conditions exists: